A look into the 1889 N228 Kinney Bros. Novelties Set and its Six Variations

 The odd request worked, though.
 Pictured here is a perfect example of this happening.
 As you can see, a previous collector of this card cut out the circular shape on the baseball card, leaving some of the text on the back cut off.

 The baseball girl is the only baseball issue in the series.
 However, more than one card is known.

 The baseball girl shows up in the die-cut N228-3 set.
-It might not look like a die-cut at first, but is actually the shape of a baseball.
+An N228-3 card is shown here.
+It might not look like a die-cut at first since many other Kinney cards in the series are round.
+However, it is a die-cut as it is the shape of a baseball.
 While the cards in N228-1 and N228-2 are round, all cards in the N228-3 subset are not round.
-Instead, they have various shapes and the baseball card just happens to be a baseball.
-Others are in the shapes of all sorts of objects.
+Instead, they have various shapes and the baseball card just happens to be round because it is a baseball.

-While most checklists only cite the N228-3 version of the card, a total of three versions actually exist.
+While some checklists only cite the N228-3 version of the baseball card, a total of three versions actually exist.

 Type 6 Rarity

 Of all of the Kinney types, N228-6 is by far the toughest.
 These are rarely seen and, helping to attest to their rarity, REA auctioned off a lot of nearly 900 Kinney cards across the six types in the fall of 2015.
 There was one N228-6 in the entire lot.